Thursday, December 16, 2010

 He grunted, as if accepting her words.

-“It is much too dangerous for a woman alone out there,” he said authoritatively,
+“It is much too dangerous beyond this castle for a woman alone,” he said authoritatively,

 “Not only is it foolish to pursue this course.
-But there is nothing on the other side of the forest but vast open plains.
-Nothing lives or grows there.”
+But there is nothing on the other side of the wood but vast open plains.
+Nothing lives or grows there.
+Only much turbulence from the geysers” he disregarded her moment’s fear and hesitation to his magic.
+Her acceptance of what he was was instant, and comforting, he didn’t like hysterical women.

 “I never – Lady, I have been there many times.
 If I say nothing grows there.
-My word is good.”
+My word is good”, he veritably roared.

 “What do you speak of, woman?”